 - You have adopted a child other than a stepchild

-- And the child must be under 18 (or be physically or mentally unable to take care of him or herself).
+- And the child must be under 18 at the time of adoption (or be physically or mentally unable to take care of him or herself).

 How Does My Income Affect My Benefit?